 Eventually, he returned to Spain to marry Margarita.
 After they arrived back in Australia in 1929, Jose purchased the land.

 The Grand Staircase was the first structure to be built.
 Carrying river sand to make the concrete was a vital function.

-After creating a cottage to live in, Jose started work on the castle.
+After creating a cottage, Jose started work on the castle.

-The hall was a favourite venue for dances and parties with a huge mirror ball covered with 1270 tiny mirrors suspended from the ceiling.
+The hall was a favourite venue for dances and parties, with a giant mirror ball covered with 1270 tiny mirrors suspended from the ceiling.

 Every corner you turn in Paronella Park, there’s something new to discover.

 From the tunnel with its stonework balconies to a hidden waterfall, tennis courts, a pool, picnic area – the list goes on and on.

 And to think it was all hand-made by Jose makes you marvel at the impressive castle and grounds of Paronella Park.